eclipse/editdor/README.md

 ## About this project

 The goal of this project is the easy creation of W3C Thing Description instances and Thing Models by providing a platform independent ediTDor tool.
-The following features will be addressed in this project:
+The following features will be addressed in this project

-    - Creating a new Thing Description / Thing Model from scratch
+- Creating a new Thing Description / ThingModel from scratch
 - Rendering a Thing Description / Thing Model
 - Editing the Thing Description / Thing Model
-    - Validating the Thing Description / Thing Model
+- Validating the Thing Description / ThingModel
-    - Exporting the Thing Description / Thing Model from the visual representation into JSON-LD
+- Exporting the Thing Description / ThingModel from the visual representation intoJSON-LD

 ## Technologies
 - React